 Renewing without a DL1R form

+The DVA issue the reminders as a courtesy and are not obliged to let a driver know that their licence is due to expire.
 If, for any reason, you don’t receive the reminder application form, you can use the DL1 Driving Licence Application form.
-This form is available from Post Offices or test centres.
+This form is available from Post Offices or MOT test centres.
 You’ll also need to include a new passport type certified photograph.

 Return of supporting documents